 repeated int32 output_filter = 2;

-// Input tensors for recommendation.
+// Input tensors for the recommendation model.

 map<string, ArrayProto> map_inputs = 3;

-// Debug level for recommendation.
+// Debug level for the recommendation model.

 int32 debug_level = 100;